-As a Mom, I am my daughter’s first teacher.
+As a Mom, I am my daughter’s first art teacher.

-She will know there are no boundaries, the choice will be hers.
-No matter where her creative life leads her, she will have nothing but support and encouragement along the way.
+As my daughter continues to grow, I always want her to know that no matter where her creative life leads her, she will have nothing but support and encouragement along the way.

 My Artistic Journey